 Let’s celebrate Christ's victory with style - until he returns for all his Hallows.

-Please check out our new book Elijah Men Eat Meat
+For more on overcoming evil, see our book Elijah Men Eat Meat